sinzlab/insilico-stimuli/README.md

 Some additional notes:
 - when adding a class, always add the methods params(), _parameter_converter() and stimulus() for generation and always add _param_dict_for_search() for search methods.
+- we stimuli are not accounted for potential aliasing effects at the stimulus edges
 - the parameters.py module has some untested elements in it, esp. the continuous sampling
-- we stimuli are not accounted for potential aliasing effects at the stimulus edges
+- the search methods might be suitable for refactoring (moving methods to base class)
+- the parameter restrictions (bar width cannot be larger than bar length) in the bar stimulus class are not implemented ideally.
+This becomes especially evident when using a search method: width = FiniteParameter([5.0, 12.0]) and length = FiniteParameter([10.0, 18.0]) might not work together for the Bayesian search and definitely will not work for the bruteforce search.
+Generally, whenever at least one parameter combination does not fulfill the parameter restrictions, python throws errors.
+This should be dealt with in the future to improve the toolbox.

 ```python
 import numpy as np